haebeom-lee/maml/README.md

 ## Caution
 1. Different initializers for the weights are used (see ```model.py```).
 I couldn't successfully reproduce the results with the one used in the original repo.
-2. Learning rate is ```1e-4```.
+2. Meta- learning rate is set to ```1e-4```.
 I found that ```1e-3``` is too large, especially for the 1-shot cases.
 Multiple users have reported the difficulty of training MAML, so I strongly believe that the correct learning rate should be lower than that.